 Tumor Metastasis Research

-Basic research supported by the Tumor Metastasis branch seeks to define the intrinsic and extrinsic mechanisms that allow tumor cells to leave the primary tumor, invade surrounding tissue, travel through the circulation or lymph, and enter, survive and colonize distant organs.
-Metastasis research encompasses both chronological progression and biological scales (genetic to organism), and the adaptations of distinct environments to permit metastatic colonization.
+Basic research supported by the Tumor Metastasis branch seeks to define the intrinsic and extrinsic mechanisms that allow tumor cells to leave the primary tumor, invade surrounding tissue, travel through the circulation, lymph or along nerves, and enter, survive and colonize distant organs.
+Metastasis research encompasses chronological progression and biological scales (genetic to organism), and the adaptations of distinct environments to permit metastatic colonization.

 Research in this area is supported and directed by the Tumor Metastasis Branch.